cliffordx/MVLopez-FULL-CASES/2022/CASE DIGESTS/Quiogue_Jr._v._Quiogue.md

 ## DOCTRINES:

+- Article 36 of the Family Code of the Philippines allows for the declaration of nullity of a marriage on the ground of psychological incapacity.
+This incapacity pertains to a party's inability to fulfill essential marital obligations at the time of marriage celebration.
+If a marriage is patently ill-equipped to cope with the complexities of marriage and if there is clear evidence of psychological incapacity, it may be declared void to preserve the essence of marriage as an institution.

+- An actual medical examination of the person concerned need not be resorted to if the totality of the evidence presented is sufficient to sustain a finding of psychological incapacity.
+The focus is on the evidence demonstrating the incapacity rather than strict medical proof.

 ## BAR Q & A:

 Maribel filed a petition for the declaration of nullity of her marriage with Antonio, alleging his psychological incapacity to fulfill essential marital obligations.
 She claimed that Antonio's chronic infidelity and his inability to maintain a monogamous relationship were clear manifestations of his psychological incapacity.
 During the trial, Maribel presented evidence of Antonio's philandering behavior both before and during their marriage.
 Antonio, on the other hand, argued that Maribel's retaliatory actions, such as sending vulgar messages and evicting him from their home, also amounted to psychological incapacity.